Simulcast to 3rd party platforms

 url

-• It is like the address you need to know to connect and share your live video with a third-party streaming service.
+• It acts as the destination address your live stream uses to connect to a third-party streaming service.

-• It's the way your live stream knows where to go and how to reach its destination on the internet.
+• It tells your live stream where to send the video and how to reach its destination on the internet.

 streamKey:

-• When you want to share a live video on a specific platform, they provide you with a unique address called the RTMPS url, and a streamKey.
-You combine these two pieces of information, to create a connection.
+• When you stream to a specific platform, it provides a unique RTMPS url and a streamKey.
+You use these two values together to establish the connection.

-• This connection allows your live video to be sent to and displayed on that platform.
-Each platform has its own unique RTMPS URL and stream key, acting as the special code to broadcast on that platform.
+• This connection sends your live video to the platform for playback.
+Each platform has its own RTMPS URL and stream key, which together authorize broadcasting to that destination.

 metadata: